aantron/ocaml.org/data/planet/ocamlpro/an-indentation-engine-for-ocaml.md

 <li>it should be easy to maintain and to extend;
 </li>
 </ul>
-<p>So we started to look at the OCaml tools&rsquo; ecosystem and we found an early prototype of Jun Furuse&rsquo;s <a href="https://bitbucket.org/camlspotter">ocaml-indent</a>.
+<p>So we started to look at the OCaml tools’ ecosystem and we found an early prototype of Jun Furuse’s <a href="https://bitbucket.org/camlspotter">ocaml-indent</a>.
 The foundation looked great but the result on real-world code sources was not as nice as it could be, so we decided to start from this base to build our new tool, that we called <code>ocp-indent</code>.
 Today, <code>ocp-indent</code> and <code>ocaml-indent</code> do not have much code in common anymore, but the global architecture of the system remains the same.</p>